ccamara/carloscamara-hugo/content/en/project/plusarquitectura/index.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["drupal", "arquitectura", "web"]
+tags = ["drupal", "architecture", "divulgation", "web"]

 # Project summary to display on homepage.
-summary = "Comunidad online de arquitectura"
+summary = "Online architecture community"

 # Optional image to display on homepage.
 image_preview = "project/plusarquitectura.jpg"